kaihendry/dabase.com/content/blog/Slack-survival-tips.md

 <img width="200px" src="https://s.natalian.org/2022-04-29/pinned.jpeg" alt="Pinned messages">

-## Say "bye" 👋

-One gigantic problem with Slack is disconnecting from work.
-Establish a **Way of working** with your team.
-For example the simple gesture of saying "bye" at end of the working day might help.

 ## Focus time

 You can set your slack work hours, it will put the 💤 icon next to your name